Tiger Woods Fast Facts

 1980 - Appears on the TV show "That's Incredible."

 1991 - Wins his first US Junior Amateur golf championship.
-Woods is the youngest winner ever.
+At 15 years of age, Woods was the youngest champion in history until 14-year-old Jim Liu broke his record in 2010.

 1992 - Wins his second US Junior Amateur golf championship.